ilazaridis/lua-lapis-vagrant/README.md

 - Luarocks
 - Moonscript

+# Suggestions, requests, bugs
+Please submit a ticket and I 'll respond as soon as possible.

 #License
-The lapis-vagrant is open-sourced software licensed under the MIT license
+The lapis-vagrant is open-sourced software licensed under the MIT license.